alechkos/automerger-action/README.md

-# automerger-action
+# action-automerger

-GitHub action to automatically merge the source branch into a target branch every time a change is made.
-A webhook can be configured to send both a successful or failure notification to Slack.
+GitHub action to automatically merge the source branch into a target branch.

 ## Inputs